 Courses offered in this area:

-It is recommended that students obtain a Commercial Learners Permit (CLP) before the (1st) day of class.
-However, students will have until the (8th) day of class to obtain CLP*.
-If student does not obtain the CLP by the 8th day of class student will be dropped from the course.
+It is required that students obtain a Commercial Learners Permit (CLP) before the (1st) day of class.
 The cost of the CLP is $25.00.
 You may pick–up a Texas Commercial Motor Vehicle Driver Handbook (free of charge) to prepare yourself.

 -PLEASE NOTE: If you fail any exam three times, a new application fee (25.00) is required and you must retake all required exams